 Monoprice Hi-Fi Active Noise are average-at-best everyday, casual headphones.

-Average for critical listening.
+Average for neutral listening.
 They have a decent sound quality, with a moderately well balanced audio reproduction.
 Instruments sound a bit distant, and the mid-range is slightly boomy.
-They also have a closed design, which is not ideal for critical listening but overall their sound should be good enough for most listeners.
+They also have a closed design, which is not ideal for neutral listening but overall their sound should be good enough for most listeners.

 Average for commuting.
 They're moderately comfortable but the noise isolation is not strong enough for loud environments like being on a plane.